facebookresearch/minihack/README.md

 # Citation

-If you use MiniHack in any of your work, please cite:
+If you use MiniHack in your work, please cite:

 ```
 @misc{samvelyan2021minihack,